district09/check_netapp_ontap/README.md

 ### Idea

-This Perl script is able to monitor most components of a NetApp Ontap cluster, such as volume, aggregate, snapshot, quota, snapmirror, firler hardware, port, interface cluster and disk health.
+This Perl script is able to monitor most components of a NetApp Ontap cluster, such as volume, aggregate, snapshot, quota, snapmirror, filer hardware, port, interface cluster and disk health.

 ### Status